Honcho: Use Cases

 “I've been out for a week.
 Summarize what's happened in the research group.”

-The assistant pulls recent group entries, reads through them, and gives you a synthesized briefing rather than just a list of titles.
+The copilot pulls recent group entries, reads through them, and gives you a synthesized briefing rather than just a list of titles.

 Messaging